Opposition set to win Suriname election: preliminary results - France 24

 Chan Santokhi's Progressive Reform Party (VHP) was set to win 20 seats in the 51-member parliament which elects the president, ending Bouterse's majority, according to results released by the interior ministry with more than 80 percent of the votes counted.

-Bouterse's National Democratic Party (NDP) was likely to win 16 seats following Sunday's polls, a collapse from its 26 seats in the outgoing parliament.
+Bouterse's National Democratic Party (NDP) was likely to win 16 seats following Monday's polls, a collapse from its 26 seats in the outgoing parliament.

 Opposition parties have previously ruled out forming a coalition with the NDP.

-Counting is still in progress in the small South American country of 600,000.
+Counting is still in progress in the ethnically-diverse oil and gold-exporting country of 600,000, which sits on the northeastern shoulder of South America.

-Opposition parties and civil organizations raised concern over voting irregularities and the count was twice suspended.

 "We have not detected any evidence of fraudulent acts, but we have seen that the elections were well organized and transparent," said mission chief Dora James.

-The former military officer ruled as a dictator from 1980-87 and seized power briefly a second time in a bloodless coup in 1990.
+The former military strongman ruled as a dictator from 1980-87 and seized power briefly a second time in a bloodless coup in 1990.
 Bouterse was first elected president in 2010.

 In November, he was sentenced to 20 years in prison by a military court for ordering executions during his first period in power, in 1982.